Analog television: Horizontal and vertical hold

+The final generations of analog television receivers used IC-based designs where the receiver's timebases were derived from accurate crystal oscillators.
+With these sets, adjustment of the free-running frequency of either sweep oscillator was unnecessary and unavailable.

-Horizontal and Vertical Hold controls were rarely used in CRT-based computer monitors, as the quality and consistency of components were quite high by the advent of the computer age, but might be found on some composite monitors used with the 1970s–1980s home or personal computers.
+Horizontal and vertical hold controls were rarely used in CRT-based computer monitors, as the quality and consistency of components were quite high by the advent of the computer age, but might be found on some composite monitors used with the 1970s–80s home or personal computers.

-There is no equivalent in modern television systems.

 Other technical information

 Components of a television system

-A typical analog monochrome television receiver is based around the block diagram shown below: